Environmental Psychology Ph.D. Program Handbook

-The FIRST DOCTORAL EXAMINATION covers a broad, basic grounding in the field of Environmental Social Science informed by the content of the required courses.
+The FIRST DOCTORAL EXAMINATION covers a broad, basic grounding in the field of Environmental Social Science.
 The examination consists of multiple sections, each of which is evaluated separately.
+Thirty-six hours is the allowed time for the exam, with the exception that those whose first language is other than English may choose to take up to 72 hours.
 Passing the examination requires passing all its sections.
 If any section is not passed on the first try, one retake will be administered covering only the section or sections that were not passed.
-The “first doc” is written at the end of the semester in which a student completes a series of three required courses (ESS I, II, III)—typically at the end of the first semester of the second year.
+The “first doc” is written at the end of the semester in which a student completes a series of three required courses – typically at the end of the first semester of the second year.
 A student must pass the First Doctoral Examination as a condition of being allowed to register for any course credits beyond 45.

-The Examination The First Doctoral Examination is a written examination given after the student has completed the first three semesters of required work.
-Graduate Center rules apply to Academic Honesty.
-For more information see The Graduate Center’s “Avoiding and Detecting Plagiarism: A Guide for Graduate Students and Faculty.”
+The First Doctoral Examination is a written examination given after the student has completed the three-course “Environmental Social Science” sequence.
+Graduate School rules apply to Academic Honesty.
+See The Graduate Center’s “Avoiding and Detecting Plagiarism: A Guide for Graduate Students and Faculty.”

-The required FIELD RESEARCH PAPER is intended as an intermediate step towards a dissertation.
-It is a unique field research project designed, executed, and written by the student.
+The required MAJOR RESEARCH PAPER is intended as an intermediate step towards a dissertation.
+This required may be met in various ways.
+It is may be a unique field research project designed, executed, and written by the student; it may be a research paper written collaboratively with graduate students in the same cohort or with graduate students at different levels; it may also be derived from a larger research project.
 The required course sequence is designed to provide both knowledge of relevant field research issues and a forum for cooperative work among colleagues.
-The Field Research Paper requirement is complete only after a student has successfully created a version of the paper that could be submitted for publication.

 Preparatory Coursework During the first year, students are expected to take Research Methods and Ethics and the Research Lab I & II.
-The end product of this sequence, typically, is a research proposal that may be the basis for the Field Research Paper.
+The end product of this sequence, typically, is a research proposal that may be the basis for the Major Research Paper.
 This proposal is usually presented at the annual Environmental Psychology Presentation Day.
 Often students use the summer, between the first and second years, to collect field research data.
 During the second year, students are expected to take the second two-course sequence, Field Research Seminar I & II.
-For students who do not finish their Field Research Paper before the end of the second course, “SP” is the assigned grade and a letter grade is given once the requirement is completed.

 Another major task for the student is to formulate the research design, including a research question and appropriate research methodologies.
 Research design includes the selection of an appropriate research paradigm given the nature of the problem.
 Choices of research paradigms might couple with interest in advocacy work involving community groups or clients, a concern for theoretical advancement beyond the specific site, or content work within particular sites.

-Format Part of the Field Research Paper requirement is that it be written in the format of a particular, appropriate scholarly journal.
+Format Part of the Field Major Research Paper requirement is that it be written in a format appropriate for publication.
 Submission to a journal is a good test of a paper’s “publishability.”
 The GC Library has available various Citation Managers and Style Guides that can be viewed here.
 Students present their papers (as works in progress) at the Area’s Presentation Day, typically at the end of the Spring Semester.